dondanidang/MEAN-Online-Shop/README.md

 ========================= Running the server ===================================
   1. From the terminal, go to server/ folder:
     - run "npm install" to install all the node package
+    - Extract the backup_database.tgz
+    - run  "mongod --dbpath dump/test"
-    - Extract the backup_database.tgz and use "mongorestore" command to restore the mongoDB database for the app
+    - run "mongorestore" to restore the mongoDB dump data for the app.
-    - run  "mongod --dbpath sever/dump/test"
+    - OPTIONAL: run "mongo" to start interaction with the db and check that db.products.counts() = 358 and db.categories.counts() = 11
     - run "node index.js"

 ======================== Testing the Desktop application =======================